What you’ll learn from this article:

-However, put yourself consistently in environments that are larger than you’re used to playing in and something will rub off.
+If you put yourself consistently in environments that are larger than you’re used to playing in, something will rub off.
 Think of sports: If you play a game with someone who’s better than you, you’ll improve quickly.
 But if you play someone at your level or below, you never stretch yourself.
 No stretch, no improvement.
-If you hang around people who are consistently negative and only look at the downsides of life, chances are, you will, too.
-Opt to surround yourself with those who are abundantly grateful instead, and see how your attitude, and life, changes.
+If you hang around people who are consistently negative and only look at the downsides of life, chances are you will, too.
+Opt to surround yourself with those who are abundantly grateful instead and see how much easier feeling happy becomes.

 The plan: How to feel happier leads to a more fulfilling life, and you must surround yourself with those who support it.
 You need to be around people who do what you want to be doing.
 If you keep putting yourself there, something will happen.
-And one of the best ways to feel happy is to spend time with others who share your passions.
-We all think about the people we see regularly, so make sure you’re on the minds of those that will lift you up, not hold you down.
+If you want to know how to feel happier, spend time with others who share your passions or who can teach you something new.
 Having multiple models means you’ll make decades of process in weeks, not days.
 Yes, staying in an environment where you feel like you’re not good enough can be tough, but hold on.
 It’ll pay off in the long run.

 5. Give more than you expect to receive

 The rationale: Giving will change your state of mind in ways you can only imagine.
 In fact, Tony says that giving without expecting anything in return, and just trying to be a blessing in the lives of everyone you meet, will give you the energy to do the previous four things and will inevitably lead to feeling happy.